Giants fight back to upstage Packers in London

 Jones shrugged off an ankle sprain to ensure the Giants did not have to hand third-string quarterback Davis Webb his first NFL start and the fourth-year quarterback steered the Big Blue to a big upset.

-A Gary Brightwell touchdown drew New York level at the start of the fourth quarter before Barkley, who came into the game as the league leader for rushing yards, scored the Giants' third touchdown to put them in front for the first time with six minutes left.
+New York drew level after a Gary Brightwell touchdown at the start of the fourth quarter before Barkley, who came into the game as the league leader for rushing yards, scored the Giants' third touchdown to put them in front for the first time with six minutes left.

-The Giants conceded a safety during a nervy finale as they held on to improve their record to 4-1.
+The Giants, who have reached the play-offs just once since winning their fourth Super Bowl in 2012, conceded a safety during a nervy finale as they held on to improve their record to 4-1 while the Packers are now 3-2.

 - Do you throw away too much food?
 See how copying supermarket strategies could save you money